Adonis Gay Holiday

 • All taxes

-• All land transportation within New Zealand
+• All group transport between itinerary destinations within New Zealand

-• Accommodations for your 12-day Detours experience
+• Accommodations for your 11-day New Zealand gay tour experience

 • Domestic flight from North Island to South Island